malqarn2/malqarn2.github.io/docs/index.md

 * The purpose of this datasheet is to provide a detailed overview of the Smart Trash project, including its components, Block Diagram, and functionality.
 This document serves as a technical reference for understanding how each subsystem, electrical, and software works together to achieve automated lid control using sensor and motor integration.
 ### Project Summary

-* The part I’m working on is the DC motor system, which is responsible for controlling the lid mechanism of the smart trash bin.
-This motor is used to automatically open and close the lid based on sensor input, such as motion or proximity detection.
-When the sensor detects an object or a user’s hand near the lid, the control circuit sends a signal to the DC motor to rotate in one direction, lifting the lid.
-After a short delay, the motor reverses its direction to close the lid smoothly.
-The system is designed to improve hygiene and enhance convenience by allowing users to dispose of waste without physical contact.
+* The part I’m working on is the Speaker Subsystem, which is responsible for generating audio output for the AutoCan system.
+This subsystem uses a push-pull amplifier circuit built with 2N3904 (NPN) and 2N3906 (PNP) transistors to drive the FD3057 speaker.
+The amplifier receives its input from the Curiosity Nano’s DAC1 output, which produces analog signals such as tones or alerts.

+The amplified signal is then sent through a coupling capacitor to the speaker, allowing the system to play sound notifications—for example, to indicate when the bin is opening or closing.
+Powered by a 5 V regulator (LM7805) from a 9 V barrel supply, the circuit provides clean and reliable audio output.

+This subsystem enhances user interaction by adding audible feedback, improving accessibility and awareness during system operation.
 * Add context that ties into the link to your [team report.](https://embedded-systems-design.github.io/EGR304TeamTemplate/)

 ### My Contribution

-* My specific contribution focused on the DC Motor Control System, which manages the automatic lid mechanism.
-I designed and implemented the motor control circuit responsible for opening and closing the lid when triggered by the sensor.
-The system uses a DC motor driven by a motor driver and microcontroller, allowing precise movement and timing.
-I also ensured the motor operated smoothly and safely by integrating limit switches and power control logic to prevent over-rotation or mechanical strain.
+* My specific contribution focused on the Speaker Subsystem, which is responsible for generating audio feedback within the AutoCan system.
+I designed and implemented a push-pull transistor amplifier using 2N3904 (NPN) and 2N3906 (PNP) transistors to drive the FD3057 speaker.
+The circuit receives an analog audio signal from the Curiosity Nano’s DAC output, amplifies it, and outputs a clear tone through the speaker.

 To review the details listed of the material used to construct the subsection, you can review it in the ["BOM"](https://embedded-systems-design.github.io/EGR304DataSheetTemplate/03-BOM/BOM/) section of the datasheet.

 For all the sections